Over 10 million NGOs help 1 billion people worldwide

 Impact

-• Ensure 10,000 NGOs have sustainable cybersecurity and AI-driven resilience.
+• Provide 10,000 NGOs with free cybersecurity and AI solutions.